analogdevicesinc/linux/docs/getting_started.rst

 the latest rpi branch.

-As in the rebased branches, the latest rpi branch should be in accordance with the current kernel version supported in master..
+As in the rebased branches, the latest rpi branch should be in accordance with the current kernel version supported in master.

 Intel/Altera branches
 ---------------------